 (ii) As a corporation, or

 (iii) Disregarded as an entity separate from its member for purposes of federal income taxation;

-(5) Any other provision, not inconsistent with law, which the members elect to set out in the articles, including, but not limited to, any limitation of the purposes or duration for which the limited liability company is formed, and any other provision which may be included in an operating agreement;
+(5) Any other provision, not inconsistent with law, that the members elect to set out in the articles, including, but not limited to, any limitation of the purposes or duration for which the limited-liability company is formed, and any other provision that may be included in an operating agreement;